Cloud-Code-Academy/salesforce-stripe-payment-processing-mtb/requirements/technical.md

 - **Collaboration:** Required through Slack, virtual meetings, and code reviews
 - **Repository:** All metadata must be stored and versioned in GitHub
 - **Scratch Org Management:** Each team member creates and manages their own scratch orgs from shared source
+- **Demo Environment:** Trailhead Playground used for final project demonstration (Connected Apps do not work in scratch orgs)

 ## Technical Architecture Focus